owncloud/web-app-dicom-viewer/README.md

 The ownCloud Web DICOM Viewer app is an extension of [ownCloud Web](https://github.com/owncloud/web) to preview DICOM files (medical images and their corresponding metadata) in the browser.
 The preview of the medical images is based on MIT licensed [cornerstone3D](https://github.com/cornerstonejs/cornerstone3D).

 The current implementation allows to preview .dcm files and display their corresponding metadata in a sidebar on request.
-It offers image manipulation operations such as zoom, rotate, flip, invert and reset of the image preview.
-The UI is implemented in responsive manner and adapts the size of the image preview and the way how metadata is displayed to the screen size of the device.
+It offers image manipulation operations such as zoom in and out, rotation, flipping, colour inversion and reset on the image preview.
+The app UI is implemented in a responsive manner and adapts the size of the image preview and the way how metadata is displayed to the screen size of the device.

 ## Quick reference